What is a STEM Education Program and Why is it Important at the Secondary Level?

 The final semester of the master’s in teaching secondary education degree program includes a fulltime, 15-week student teaching component.
 These learning, development and applied teaching opportunities are emphasized through a Christian worldview regarding values and ethics.
 Graduates of this program may seek employment anywhere a licensure is required, including public and private schools.
 This program does lead to teacher certification, and therefore, requires practicum hours, state exams, student teaching and an institutional recommendation from GCU.

 What is the Difference between the Initial Licensure and Non-Licensure STEM Education Programs at GCU?

-Candidates who seek the non-licensure route (NITL) with this program will not need to complete the 15-week student teaching component.
+Candidates who seek the non-licensure route (NITL) with this program may not need to complete the 15-week student teaching component.
 Therefore, this may fit the needs of those who cannot complete this requirement.
 In addition, the program completion will be a semester shorter, as this route has 33 total credits, as opposed to 41 credits with the licensure route.
 Please note that candidates who take this route cannot obtain an Institutional Recommendation (IR) from GCU, which may impact certification requirements at the state level.

 What Can You Do with a Masters in Secondary Education for STEM Education?

 Graduates may be prepared to pursue career opportunities teaching students in one or more STEM subject, such as mathematics or science, at the secondary level in public or private schools.
 Teachers may be designated according to their subject matter specialty.
 Potential positions include a postsecondary education teacher or secondary school teacher focusing in a STEM-related field.

 1 National Science Teaching Association (n.d.)
 STEM Education Teaching and Learning.
 Retrieved on May 30, 2023.

 2 U.S. Department of Education (2022, Dec.
 7).
 U.S. Department of Education Launches New Initiative to Enhance STEM Education for All Students.
 Retrieved on June 20, 2023.